ISCHEMIC STROKE / CLASSIFICATION AND PATHOGENESIS

 Antithrombotic medication in stroke prevention

-- in HHT, antithrombotic therapy is not absolutely contraindicated; careful monitoring, however, is necessary [Gaetani, 2020] [Garg, 2014]
+- in HHT patients, antithrombotic therapy is not absolutely contraindicated; however, careful monitoring is required [Gaetani, 2020] [Garg, 2014]

-- higher risk is bound to anticoagulant therapy
+- higher risk is associated with anticoagulant therapy

-- after stroke or myocardial infarction, the benefit of antiplatelet therapy probably outweighs the risk of bleeding
+- after a stroke or myocardial infarction, the benefit of antiplatelet therapy is likely to outweigh the risk of bleeding